jundalisay/superb/content/en/research/constitutions/cn/chapter-1.md

 All ethnic groups of the PRC are equal.

-The state shall protect the lawful rights and interests of all ethnic minorities and upholdand promote relations of equality, unity, mutual assistance and harmony among all ethnic groups.
+The state shall protect the lawful rights and interests of all ethnic minorities and uphold and promote relations of equality, unity, mutual assistance and harmony among all ethnic groups.

 Discrimination against and oppression of any ethnic group are prohibited; any act that undermines the unity of ethnic groups or creates divisions among them is prohibited.

 The state shall, in light of the characteristics and needs of all ethnic minorities, assist all ethnic minority areas inaccelerating their economic and cultural development.